quasarframework/quasar-framework.org/source/guide/cordova-plugins.md

 There's a mention of the `deviceready` event.
 But we already know how to handle it from the previous sections.

-We see instructions on how to install this plugin.
+We read the instructions on how to install this plugin.
 It's always a Cordova command. **So we "cd" into `/src-cordova`** (which is a Cordova generated folder) **and issue the install command form there**:
 ```bash
 # from /src-cordova:
 $ cordova plugin add cordova-plugin-camera